pack, move and new home

 When I entered the Fox the next morning, I could not find M&M. Offered them treats and catnip.
 No response.
 Looked everywhere, or thought I did.

 The Fox does not have a solid panel across the bottom of the bed frame.
 It has two cutouts in which are two cloth storage boxes that can be pulled out.
-M&M were lying on the boxes, out of sight.
+M&M were lying on one of the boxes, out of sight.
 It’s a tight squeeze between the foot of the matress and the sofa back, 10”, not conducive to seeing that area.
 One of the Lowrys found them.

 So that day, I moved a few of the totes into the Fox and Tim gave me a thorough walkthrough, might have taken an hour.
 Every minute of it informative.
 Clearly and patiently explained everything.
 Also had answers for all my questions.
 The dealership I purchased the Nash 17K from up in La Grande, OR was a letdown and could not answer either of my questions or offer to find the answers.